philamp/formovie_theater_hdr_settings/README.md

     - It also means that, very probably, the HDR10 tone-mapping applied is fixed and set at 500nits maxlum.
 If I'm not mistaken, it would be a shame because the real peak maxlum nits of this projector with various screens is somwhere between 100 and 300, absolutely not 500 (If you find an affordable projector on the market with such brightness power, please ping me).
     - Formula to have your contrast setting based on LLDV-maxlum : ``contrast_value = (1/(LLDV-maxlum/500))*50``
       - ex: with LLDV maxlum at 150, you would need to set contrast to an impossible value of 166 (although 150nits is probably pretty accurate for the tone-mapping applied, it's eventually becomes suboptimal because of the described issue).
         - It also explains why some people had better results applying (maybe by mistake) a second tone-mapping due to HDR10 metadata override set on the HDFURY device.
 If HDR MaxCLL = LLDV maxlum, it basically says the Formovie to tone-map the input signal from lldv-maxlum-value to 500nits, resolving the peak brightness issue but applying 2 tone-mappings in a row.
-(TODO: provide the neutral HDR setting)
+          - neutral HDR setting in HDfury is ``87:01:1a:5c:02:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00``
 - In native Dolby Vision mode, Formovie has opted to cap the max "digital" brigthness to roughly half of the projector/s capabilities.
 It's maybe to ensure consistant color calibration across luminosity although they recently said they would release a firmware around june 2024 to fix that.
 In the meantime, the LLDV method is a "power user" solution to break that limit (but has to be done right).
   - Increasing contrast does not fix the issue, it crushes bright lights even more even though it increases peak brightness.